tivac/dullard/README.md

 ## Tasks ##

 Tasks are modules that export a single function.
-There's no wrapper around `fs`, no streams support baked-in, they're just a function that can do some stuff.
+There's no wrapper around `fs`, no streams support baked-in, they're a function that can do some stuff.
 Every task will be passed a shared `config` object that represents the state of dullard & the tasks to be run.
 For async tasks you can also accept a second argument that can be used as a callback function following the normal node-style error-first pattern.

 ### Sync Tasks ###

-Any return value will be considered an error.

 ```javascript
 // Passing tasks